Empress Mine Township, Zimbabwe: Other facilities

-Shopping centers
+Amenities

 There are no standard shopping centers in Empress Mine Township since the closure of Empress Nickel Mine.
 For quick groceries and bites residents rely on Rio Tinto College Club Kiosk and several tuck-shops in both the high and low density locations.
 Columbina Rural Service Center is Empress Mine Township's main shopping center and bus station.
 Transit travellers mistake Columbina-Machipisa for Empress Mine Township because all buses destined for Empress rank at Columbina.
-Zuvarabuda bottle store and beer garden became a favourite hang out.
-Built by Mildred and Andrew Mugadza.
-The place hosted a number of musicians.
-Towards the end of the war the comrades would come and hang out and have free beer and braai meat.